IBM/ca-dashboard-js-api/README.md

 <!-- Not always needed, but a scope helps the user understand in a short sentance like below, why this repo exists -->
 ## Scope

-This repository will contain JavaScript API reference documentation for IBM Cognos Analytics with classes and methods to work with dashboards.
+This repository contains JavaScript API reference documentation for IBM Cognos Analytics with classes and methods to work with dashboards.